-Actions Requirigues Cha. y Version Change Add of any type of service Rate Increase for censed practical se (LPN), Fiscal Intermediary, Support Coordi on- temporary in se will be automated in IDD- Connects Change in Provider Agency Change in loca of service deliver Increase in units beyond the sadardized increase in a orizat Telehealth - Presers are to continue bill the same procedural for all services that include far caregiver hire and r ner code for telehe and use the 02 F 3. (place of service) allowances within Appendix K (c nunity Access + lional, Community Living Supports, Respit Goai(s) - Modification of Person-Centered Goal(s) do not require a version change and can be documented in support notes Retainer payments billing (when staff are not delivering service but are being retained to resume service delivery after Appendix K is no longer effective)
+Actions Requir rsion Cha. g Version Change Add of any type of service Rate Increase for ensed practica se (LPN), Fiscal Intermediary, Support Coordi on- temporary in se will be automated in IDD- Connects Change in Provider Agency Change in locat of service deliver Increase in units beyond the dardized increase in a orizat Telehealth - Proserver ers are to continue bill the same procedural for all services that include fail caregiver hire and r her code for telehe and use the 02 F . (place of service) allowances within Appendix K (munity Access + lonal, Community Living Supports, Respice Second Goai(s) - wodification of Person-Centered Goal(s) do not require a version change and can be documented in support notes Retainer payments billing (when staff are not delivering service but are being retained to resume service delivery after Appendix K is no longer effective)

 C.9 Training Requirements- In lieu of face-to-face training, DBHDD suspends required face-to-face training for newly hired staff during the time that the Appendix K is effective.
 Family members serving as reimbursed Family Caregivers hires who have experience delivering required care will be supported, as needed, by provider agency supervisory staff telephonically or electronically and have modified training requirements as specified below.
 Newly hired regular staff with a minimum of 1-year experience with individuals with I/DD will be supervised telephonically or electronically and those with no previous experience will be provided electronic video training by agency supervisory staff.
 Every effort should be made to complete training requirements when possible.
-Training requirements for any function that requires face-to-face action or availability of third-party vendors will be temporarily suspended for the duration that Appendix K is effective for all waiver services in the event the provider is unable to complete a training.
+Training requirements for any function that requires face-to-face action or availability of third-party vendors will be temporarily suspended for the duration that Appendix K is effective for all waiver services in the event the provider is unable to complete a training..
 Providers must continue to document all annual training completed with staff, contractors or consultants and document when a training cannot be completed with specific rationale.
 After Appendix K is no longer effective, trainings will be required to be completed within a timeframe which will be communicated to providers in subsequent communication from DBHDD.